gioxx/click/README.md

 Scriverò quanto prima un articolo ad-hoc sul blog, nel frattempo puoi muoverti in autonomia seguendo le istruzioni del repository originale, [vedi il suo README](https://github.com/maxvoltar/photo-stream/blob/master/README.md).

-### Automating the build & upload with rsync
-Copy the bash script 'build-n-rsync.sh' from the _script directory to the root of your photo-stream folder.
-Fill in the required credentials & run the script.
-It will build & upload your site.

 ## Credits

 - [@maxvoltar](https://github.com/maxvoltar)